jukod/jukod.github.io/ncpc2025/index.md

 After you enter [JTH](#jth) (yellow building), turn left at the first corridor then go straight.
-You'll find the Store Enso auditorium there.
+You'll find the Stora Enso auditorium there.

 ### Light lunch